JasperHG90/chitchat-docker/README.md

 ## Updating settings

 If you update the `settings.yml` file in this directory, you will need to copy it to the `chitchat` docker volume for it to take effect.
-We do this by creating a small helper container so that we can access the volume.

 First, stop the ChitChat services